Streamshapers/LottiesForBroadcast/README.md

 # LottiesForBroadcast
-These are templates you can use to test here: www.converter.streamshapers.com They are entirely made in After Effects and exported as json/lottie with Bodymovin.
+These are Lottiefiles you can use as templates for CasparCG.
+Just convert them here: [StreamShapers Converter](https://www.converter.streamshapers.com)
+They are entirely made in After Effects and exported as json/lottie with Bodymovin.
 They can be used for broadcasting, livestreams, televisison, educational, inspiration, you name it.